Milestone Management Migration with SafeKit

 - The cluster is in (MGT+SQL1-STOP, MGT+SQL2-ALONE).

-- Suspend the monitoring of processes during the migration on MGT+SQL2: use the SafeKit web console "Control tab/Admin/Errd suspend".
-Suspend also other checkers: "Control tab/Admin/Checker off".
+- Suspend the monitoring of processes during the migration on MGT+SQL2.
+Use the "Disable/enable" menu in the SafeKit web console to do that.
+Suspend also checkers with the same menu.

 - Migrate MGT+SQL2 from Milestone version N to Milestone N+1 with migration of the databases on node 2.